TrixiS/aiogram3-form/README.md

 ## Enter callback

 Enter callbacks enable you to write your own enter functions for form fields.
-In case you provide your own enter callback, the `enter_message_text` parameter of `aiogram3.FormField` will be ignored.
+In case you provide your own enter callback, the `enter_message_text` parameter of `aiogram3_form.FormField` will be ignored.

+Enter callbacks must return `aiogram3.types.Message`

 ```Python
 from aiogram import types